waltervanheuven/auto-alt-text/README.md

 Automatically create `Alt Text` for images and other objects in Powerpoint presentations using Multimodal Large Language Models (MLLM) or Visual-Language (VL) pre-trained models.
 The Python script will create a text file with the generated `Alt Text` as well as apply these to the images and objects in the PowerPoint file and save the updated Powerpoint to a new file.

-The script supports currently the following models:
+The script currently supports the following models:

 - [Kosmos-2](https://github.com/microsoft/unilm/tree/master/kosmos-2)
 - [OpenCLIP](https://github.com/mlfoundations/open_clip)
 - [GPT-4V](https://openai.com/research/gpt-4v-system-card)
 - [LLaVA](https://llava-vl.github.io)

 Kosmos-2 and OpenCLIP run locally, and LLaVA can also be set up to run locally.
 GPT-4V requires API access.
-By default, images are resized so that width and height are max.
-500 pixels before inference.
+By default, images are resized so that width and height are maximum 500 pixels before inference.

 ## Setup